Table of Contents

 Relative frequency histogram

-This type of histogram gives a graphical representation of the occurrence of a data in percentage form.
+This type of histogram gives a graphical representation of the occurrence of data in percentage form.
 A relative frequency histogram adds a further column of frequency next to the frequency column.
 The percentage of each frequency is calculated by dividing the frequency of each bin by the total frequency.

 Histograms based on relative frequencies show the proportion of scores in each interval rather than the number of scores.
 In this case, the Y-axis runs from 0 to 1 (or somewhere in between if there are no extreme proportions).